junxit/us-congress-bills-116/bill.md

     - **(C)** by adding at the end the following:
       > - **(10)** a list of each memorandum of understanding in effect with the Bureau, any changes made to a memorandum of understanding since the last report was made under subsection (b), and a justification for each such change;

+- **(f)** *Additional report information on consumer savings* Section 1013 of the Consumer Financial Protection Act of 2010 (12 U.S.C.
+5493) is amended by adding at the end the following:
+  > - **(i)** *Additional report information on consumer savings* In issuing each report required under section 502(d) of the Credit CARD Act of 2009, the Bureau shall include a numerical estimate of the amount that such Act has saved consumers in fees impacted by such Act, relative to the level of such fees prior to the enactment of such Act.

 ## § 6.
 Offices of the Consumer Financial Protection Bureau

 - **(a)** *Clarification of the duties of the Office of Fair Lending and Equal Opportunity* Section 1013(c)(2) of the Consumer Financial Protection Act of 2010 (12 U.S.C.
 5493(c)(2)) is amended—